-Learn QGIS online with video demonstrations, written tutorials and exercises to work through at your own pace and gain skills in using QGIS for contaminated land projects.
+This training course includes video demonstrations and exercises to work through at your own pace to gain skills in using Groundhog to create conceptual site models.

 Public sector rates only apply to qualifying organisations (i.e. Local Authorities, Health Authorities, the Environment Agency, SEPA, etc.).

 - - the basics of using Groundhog